CReynoldson/whats-the-weather/README.md

 The assignment document says to "feel free to ask questions or for clarification as needed", but I'm not sure who I would ask.
 The person that sent me the document?
 I think it would be nice if this section was clearer - leaving the task slightly vague definitely mimics the real world, but in the real world you also have a clear contact point if you have questions.

-I do think it's reasonable to assume I should have contacted the person who sent me the document, but if it doesn't really make a difference to the way the challenge is conveyed to applicants I think a bit of clarification would be preferable to making an assumption.
+I do think it's reasonable to assume I should have contacted the person who sent me the document, but if it doesn't really make a difference to the way the challenge is conveyed to applicants I think a bit of clarification would be preferable to making an assumption in this instance.

 Overall this was a lot of fun and I'm glad there was a time limit because I could definitely have kept plunking away at it for several more hours!